conor1982/Python_Module/README.md

  a) looping through the numbers

- b) for error handling if a positive integer is not entered by the user.
+ b) for error handling if a positive integer or is not entered by the user.

 Program Code: https://github.com/conor1982/Python_Module/blob/master/collatz.py